Use Bridge to delete a row on a condition

 Test the trigger

-Before getting started with the module setup, we want to test the trigger.
-This will ensure the workflow is responding correctly and it’ll bring data we need into the workflow’s Run Log.
+We want to test the trigger before starting the module setup.
+This ensures the workflow will respond correctly and bring the data we need into the workflow’s Run Log.

 1. Go to your sheet.

 2. Check the box in the trigger column.
-In this example, the workflow is triggered from the Delete with Bridge column.
+In this example, the workflow triggers from the Delete with Bridge column.

 Brandfolder Image